UtahJimmy/utahjimmy.github.io/_projects/4_project.md

 ## Components

 Sourcing rack rail is harder than it should be, and expensive.
-Mouser had the best prices, but
+Digikey had the best prices for the [TS209 vector rail](https://www.digikey.com/en/products/detail/vector-electronics/TS209/341218) (only $10/ea back in 2018), but it was still a bit of a head scratcher to figure out what kind of rail to get, and from where.
+Also, why was it easy to get 104HP rail, but only [84HP threaded insert](https://www.digikey.com/en/products/detail/schroff/34561384/4210056)!
+I wish I would have bought extra and filled in the gaps, but didn't have the tools (or money, patience) for cutting the inserts and figured the floating nuts would be a decent compromise.
+They suck.

+[Erthenvar](https://erthenvar.myshopify.com/) (now-defunct) came in handy for the mounting ears.

 ## Power Supplies